skyslope/skyslope-forms-widget/readme.md

 <ss-button-create-listing id="create-listing-btn" unstyled="true" class="custom-button">Write a Listing</ss-button-create-listing>
 ```
 This will render a blue button with white text and rounded corners, with the custom styles applied.
 When the button is hovered over, it will turn dark blue.

+## API for custom implementations
+The SkySlope Forms Widget provides the following API on the `window.skyslope.widget` object.
+All of these functions are used internally by the web-components and are exposed for use in custom implementations.

+- `openModal`: opens a modal with SkySlope Forms loaded inside an iframe.
+This injects a modal [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) into the body of the page.
+- `closeModal`: closes the modal.
+- `reload`: reloads the iframe.
+- `navigateTo(path: string)`: navigates to a different path within the Forms app.
+- `navigateToCreateTransaction`: navigates to the Create Transaction page.
+- `navigateToCreateListing`: navigates to the Create Listing page.
+- `navigateToBrowseLibraries`: navigates to the Browse Libraries page.
+- `navigateToViewAllFiles`: navigates to the View All Files page.